Dade County DUI Bail Information

 Missing court will result in bond forfeiture, arrest warrant, and additional charges.
 Your co-signer will be liable for the full bail amount.

-If you’ve just been arrested for DUI in Dade County, Georgia, you’re likely feeling overwhelmed and uncertain.
-One of your immediate concerns is probably getting out of jail.
-This guide provides a clear and concise overview of the bail process in Dade County, helping you understand your options and what to expect.
+After being arrested for DUI in Dade County, Georgia, securing your release from jail is a priority.
+Bail is a financial guarantee that you will appear in court as required.
+This guide provides a detailed overview of the bail process in Dade County, helping you understand your options and take the necessary steps to regain your freedom.

 Typical Bail Amounts for DUI